 Suspend / resume

-To enable suspend / resume on lid close when running X11, add
+To enable suspend / resume on lid close, add

 man tpm and I guess the T480 TPM is not yet supported.
 According to the manual page, the TPM must be told to save its state before suspend; otherwise resume will fail.